fondonorma.org.ve Listed by lockbit5 Ransomware Group

 Fondonorma is a Venezuelan certification company that helps businesses prove they meet quality and s...

-On April 9, 2026, the ransomware group LockBit5 added fondonorma.org.ve to its public leak site, confirming that it had exfiltrated internal files from Fondonorma, a Venezuelan certification body that helps companies demonstrate compliance with quality and safety standards.
+On April 9, 2026, the ransomware group LockBit5 added fondonorma.org.ve to its public leak site, claiming that it had exfiltrated internal files from Fondonorma, a Venezuelan certification body that helps companies demonstrate compliance with quality and safety standards.

 Public reporting indicates the incident is a classic ransomware attack in which LockBit5 first gained access, encrypted systems, and then downloaded sensitive internal documents before demanding payment.
 The leak site lists the organization but does not publicly disclose the exact number of affected individuals.
 Available reporting describes the exposed material as internal files rather than a structured database of customer records.
 No specific data types such as names, national ID numbers, or financial details have been independently verified in open sources, though the nature of a certification agency suggests the files could contain business and personal information submitted by clients.